WPChill/strong-testimonials/readme.txt

 Some of the options for displaying testimonials in a **list** or **slideshow**:

-* select which testimonials to show
+* which ones to show
-* set the sort order
+* in what order
-* select which fields to include
+* which fields to include
 * extras like pagination
 * layout and style options